hlacontainers/pitch-crc/docs/CreateLicenseImage.md

-# Create a Pitch license container
+# Create a Pitch RTI license container

 The Pitch RTI requires a license key in order to run.
 The license file with the license key and the associated MAC address must be requested from the vendor.